Court denies passenger’s release from DOD quarantine facility

-Marcus Lang is scheduled to be released from the Westin Resort, the Department of Defense’s quarantine facility in Tumon, on Tuesday.
+Marcus Lang is scheduled to be released today from the Westin Resort Guam, which serves as the Department of Defense’s quarantine facility in Tumon where he's been quarantined for 14 days.

 However, he wasn’t given the opportunity to get out earlier even after taking his concerns to the Superior Court of Guam.

-Lang’s attorney Jacqueline Terlaje confirmed with the Guam Daily Post on Monday morning that Judge Elyze Iriarte did not allow for Lang to be released.
+Lang’s attorney Jacqueline Terlaje confirmed with The Guam Daily Post on Monday morning that Judge Elyze Iriarte did not order Lang to be released.

+“Lang's request for relief to be released from quarantine has not been brought against the appropriate entities in this case,” Iriarte stated in her decision and order.
+“For that reason, his petition is dismissed.”

-"The Superior Court of Guam did not address the issue of whether DPHSS violated Mr. Lang's rights, rather the Court declined to exercise personal jurisdiction over Mr. Lang,” said Terlaje.
+"The Superior Court of Guam did not address the issue of whether (the Department of Public Health and Social Services) violated Mr. Lang's rights, rather, the Court declined to exercise personal jurisdiction over Mr. Lang,” said Terlaje.
 “We are now seeking alternative relief."

 Lang’s case was argued during a virtual court hearing held most of the day on Saturday.